nasperlay/Cydia-Repo-Mac/README.md

       Get the file size of the folder inside your project that isn't "DEBIAN" In this case the "Applications" folder
-      Doubleclick on "1.command" and note the file size Open "control" and write the correct size and replace the other ALL CAPS text Next update: Bumb up the version number and check/update file size Save the updated "control" file
+      Double click on "1.command" and note the file size Open "control" and write the correct size and replace the other ALL CAPS text Subsequent updates: Up the version number and check/update file size

-      Doubleclick on "2.command"
+      Double click on "2.command"
         Write the folder name
         In this case "Repo-Icon" without the ""
       You should now have created "Packages.bz2" and "Repo-Icon.deb" (in "files")